ecabanas/aetherium-academy/README.md

 - **🃏 AI-Generated Flashcards:** Automatically create flashcards from your chat sessions to reinforce learning and master key concepts.
 - **📊 Progress Dashboard:** Visualize your learning journey with an insightful analytics dashboard tracking your review activity and topic mastery.
 - **🗂️ Session History:** Revisit past conversations at any time to review concepts and refresh your memory.
+- **🔍 Intelligent Fuzzy Search:** Quickly find past sessions with a powerful, typo-tolerant search bar in the history view.
 - **🎨 Light & Dark Mode:** Seamlessly switch between themes for your comfort.

 | AI Tutor Chat                               | Flashcard Generation                        |